MR-Addict/playground/src/data/posts/css-at-property-rule.md

 title: "CSS New @property Rule"
 date: "2023-01-31 18:46"
 tags: ["css", "@property", "animation"]
-intro: "CSS new @property rule makes it more powerfull"
+intro: "CSS new @property rule makes it more powerful"
 ---

 ## 1. What's @property

-The **@property** is really really awwsome, with @property you can so many things easier without any javascript.
+The **@property** is awesome, with @property you can so many things easier without any javascript.

-Literally, you can define a css propert with type, value, and inherit.
-You may think it's just like normal css variable.
-Yes but no. Normal css variable is more like a constant in js, However the property is more like variable, which you can change its value.
+Literally, you can define a css property with type, value, and inherit.
+You may think it's just like a normal css variable.
+Yes but no. Normal css variable is more like a constant in js.
+However, the property is more like a variable, which you can change its value.

 ## 2. How to Use